informationgrid/ingrid-geo-api/README.md

 ## Formats

-Supported formats (parameter in parentheses) are
+Supported formats for input and output (parameter in parentheses) are
 * GeoJSON (`geojson`)
 * GML (`gml`)
 * WKT (`wkt`)